rodrick160/UserVault/src/UserVaultServer/DOCUMENTATION.md

 ### Description
 Retrieves specified data from the player's profile.

-### Parameters
+## Parameters
-This function supports three parameter formats:
+This function supports two parameter formats:

 - `GetValue(player: Player, keys: {string})`: Uses an array of keys to retrieve specific player data.
 	- `player: Player` - The target player.